-Certain of the Transaction Shares will be subject to escrow pursuant to the policies of the CSE.
+Certain of the Vendor Securities will be subject to escrow pursuant to the policies of the CSE.
 See "Escrowed Securities".

-Closing of the Transaction is subject to, among other things: (i) the receipt of all required governmental, regulatory, shareholder, board and any third party approvals necessary to complete the Transaction; (ii) the Common Shares being conditionally approved for listing on the CSE; (iii) the receipt for the final Prospectus being granted by the British Columbia Securities Commission ("BCSC") (iv) all representations and warranties of each party under the Securities Exchange Agreement being true and correct as of closing; and (v) the reconstitution of the Resulting Issuer's board of directors ("Resulting Issuer Board") and management.
+Closing of the Transaction is subject to, among other things: (i) the Common Shares being conditionally approved for listing on the CSE; (ii) the receipt for the final Prospectus being granted by the British Columbia Securities Commission ("BCSC"); (iii) all representations and warranties of each party under the Securities Exchange Agreement being true and correct as of closing; and (iv) the reconstitution of the Resulting Issuer's board of directors ("Resulting Issuer Board") and management.